anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The response has the Content-Type `application/jose+json` and is signed using the IDevID of the pledge as shown in {{vstat}}.
 As the reason field is optional (see {{!RFC8995}}), it MAY be omitted in case of success.
+The reason-context is an arbitrary JSON object that may provide additional information specific to a failure.
+The content of this field is not subject to standardization, but examples are provided in {{vstat}}.

 ~~~~
 # The "pledge-voucher-status" telemetry in general JWS